ssadedin/groovy-ngs-utils/README.md

 A collection of utilities for working with next generation (MPS) sequencing data in Groovy

-This is a collection of Groovy wrappers and interfaces that make it easy to perform scripting operations with Groovy to process NGS data.
+This is a collection of Groovy classes, and tools that make it easy to perform scripting operations to process NGS data.

-The kind of operations currently supported are:
+The kind of operations supported are:

   * Reading, processing and filtering VCF files, including integration with common annotation sources such as VEP, Annovar and SnpEFF
   * Reading, processing and filtering BED files or any source of genomic ranges